 The moral of the story for tourists is to avoid weekends.
 Seriously, do Disney’s Hollywood Studios and Animal Kingdom on weekends, do Universal Orlando midweek.
 You’ll save yourself a lot of stress, and that’s by far the best way to avoid crowds at both Walt Disney World and Universal.

 Ultimately, as is probably clear, we are huge fans of Universal’s Mardi Gras party.
-It’s not just the best thing either Walt Disney World or Universal have done since reopening–it’s a top 5 event of the year in normal times.
+It’s not just the best thing either Walt Disney World or Universal have done since reopening–it’s a top 5 event of the year.
 Mardi Gras at Universal Studios Florida is a gigantic jubilee, infusing the park with an exceptional energy and creating a family-friendly incarnation of the iconic New Orleans event.
-That’s true in current or normal form.